Pweidemueller/DarWildClass/README.md

 3. Get the top 5 predictions in each frame.
 4. Count in how many frames each top 5 class was detected.

+Ideas how to do better:

+1. Create overlapping patches in each frame and run classification on patches (such that e.g. centre cropping on whole image, doesn't just crop out the animal); possible problem: a lot of patches might not contain any animal, depending where the animal passes it might fill the whole image, so cropping will actually cut it up (e.g. s. otter)
+2. First use another model that identifies the animal in the picture and provides a bounding box which then can be used to crop the image and then pass it to the classifier.

 ## Testing

 ### `DSCF0935.MP4` - Ducks